kampff-lab/sc.io/Paired Recordings/Readme.md

 ```

 ### Time-base and sampling rate
 The Neuropixel and patch-clamp recordings provided are temporally-aligned.
 This was done by generating periodic digital pulses, which were recorded on the Neuropixel and patch-clamp sync channels (respectively, cxx_npx_sync.bin and cxx_patch_sync.bin; see Marques-Smith et al., 2018, for detail).

-Sampling rate for acquisition was **different** for the two data streams.
-Refer to the preprint and Data Summary for more detail.
+Neuropixels signals were acquired at 30 kHz and patch signals at 50.023 kHz.
+Due to software issues there was some minor variation in exact sampling rate (see [Data Summary](https://github.com/kampff-lab/sc.io/blob/master/Paired%20Recordings/Preprint%20Code/Data%20Summary.xlsx)) between recordings for the patch clamp signal.

 To relate patch-clamp and extracellular events, you should obtain the conversion factor (m) that allows you to work out which sample number in Neuropixel corresponds to a sample number in patch-clamp and vice versa.
 As the two data streams are temporally-aligned, this is simply the ratio between the length (in samples) of the two recordings.
 In Python, you could do